sutanu-pal/sutanu-pal/README.md

-- 👋 Hi, I’m @sutanu-pal
+- 👋 Hey there!
+I’m @sutanu-pal
-- 👀 I’m interested in Python, C, and Machine Learning
-- 🌱 I’m currently learning ML and Deep Learning
+- 🧠 Tech explorer with a growing obsession for Machine Learning
+- 🤖 Currently diving deep into the world of Neural Networks, Deep learning and AI magic
+- 🧩 Building, breaking, and learning — one model at a time
+- 🌱 On a mission to turn coffee into code
 - 😄 Pronouns: He/Him